VRT Network Equipment

 - Maintain aspect: When your'e resizing shapes, always hold down the [Shift] key to keep shapes to the same aspect ratio, and maintain the 30° isometric angles.

 - Use Glue Points: LibreOffice and OpenOffice draw have smart connectors like Visio, and by default they snap to the four edges of a shape.
-These often don't work that well for isometric shapes, and so it's worth getting to know how to use Glue Points (https://help.libreoffice.org/Impress/Using_Gluepoints).
+The defaults often don't work that well for isometric shapes, and so it's worth getting to know how to use Glue Points (https://help.libreoffice.org/Impress/Using_Gluepoints).

 - Use Guides: You can get away with a rectangular layout and use either straight or curved connectors for reasonable effects, but if you really want to make an impression, consider laying out the entire drawing on an isometric plane.
 The extension bundles a couple of templates with isometric guidelines to help you do this.
-Unfortunately LibreOffice and OpenOffice don't yet support smart connectors that snap on 30 degree angles, but there's hope... (https://bugs.freedesktop.org/show_bug.cgi?id=80958).
+Unfortunately LibreOffice and OpenOffice don't yet support smart connectors that snap on 30 degree angles, but there's hope in this feature request (any help getting this prioritised or implemented would be appreciated): https://bugs.freedesktop.org/show_bug.cgi?id=80958.

 - Hack the Shapes: They all follow a pretty basic recipe, and its easy to pull them apart and recombine them.
-Even without altering the shape itself, you can quickly get alternate effects to show (for example) future or planned infrastructure.
-The sample below shows a server with a couple of variations available just by setting line style, width and fill.
+Even without editing the shape internals, you can quickly get alternate effects to show (for example) future or planned infrastructure.
+The sample below shows a server with a couple of variations available just by setting line style and fill colour.

 The shapes are offered under a Creative Commons Attribute-ShareAlike V3 license which allows commercial and non-commercial use, modification and redistribution as long as the terms of the license are met.